waveform-computing/oxitopped/docs/oxitopdump.rst

 When `oxitopdump` is invoked without specifying a *bottle-serial* the list of bottles will be exported to the specified filename.
-Typically you will want to use `oxitoplist` to discover the content of the connected device before exporting the readings for a specific bottle like so::
+Typically you will want to use :doc:`oxitoplist` to discover the content of the connected device before exporting the readings for a specific bottle like so::

     $ oxitoplist -p /dev/ttyUSB0